masbossun/quartz/content/project/SOP/Mobile App SOP Development.md

 ## Current Voucher Detail Revamp

 - Revamp: [[Fix use voucher from Voucher Detail behavior]] (3)
-  - [i] If using one button, On user use voucher, will either go to Invoice List or My Booking List
+  - If using one button, On user use voucher, will either go to Invoice List or My Booking List
-  - [i] If using two buttons, On user use voucher, will either choose to go to Invoice List or My Booking List
+  - If using two buttons, On user use voucher, will either choose to go to Invoice List or My Booking List
-  - [i] Decide to go to current Recurring Invoice List
+  - Decide to go to current Recurring Invoice List

 ## Handling New Notification